diodechain/website/index.md

 ### Testimonial logos
 customer-props:
   animated: false
-  title: "In our highly regulated market, it is imperative that our online disucssions wiht colleagues and partners are strictly private.
-We trust Diode to protect us from harms that could occur if we were compromised by malicious actors.  - Managing Partner, Financial Services Industry"
+  title: "In our highly regulated market, online discussions with colleagues and partners must be strictly private.
+We trust Diode to protect us from harms that could occur if we were compromised by malicious actors. <br/><br/> - Managing Partner, Financial Services Industry"
   logos:
   - image: partners/deraconnect.svg
     alt: Deraconnect